TelegramBots/book/src/2/reply-markup.md

 When a user presses a [callback button], no messages are sent to the chat, and your bot simply receives an `update.CallbackQuery` instead.
 Upon receiving this, your bot should answer to that query within 10 seconds, using `AnswerCallbackQuery` _(or else the button gets momentarily disabled)_

-In this example we use the `AddButton(buttonText, callbackData)` helper, but you can also create such button with `InlineKeyboardButton.WithCallbackData`:
+In this example, the arrays of `InlineKeyboardButton` are constructed from tuples `(title, callbackData)`:

 ```c#
 {{#include ../../Examples/2/ReplyMarkup.cs:usings}}